elementary OS的桌面十分简单且易于使用。它包括两个部分：面板和 DOCK。你可以通过系统设置→桌面→壁纸来定义桌面的壁纸。

 The panel, dock, and workspaces appear only on the primary display.
 Any other attached displays act as standalone workspaces.
 To manage and rearrange displays, head to System Settings → Displays.
 Your primary display is marked with a filled-in star () and each display's settings can be changed from its cog () menu.

-elementary OS comes bundled with AppCenter, an app store for free apps.
+elementary OS comes with AppCenter, an app store for open source pay-what-you want apps.
 Installing a new app from AppCenter is easy:

 You may be asked for your password prior to installing an app.

-elementary OS comes with a handy app called "System Settings" that controls all of your system-wide (or "global") preferences.
+elementary OS comes with the "System Settings" app that helps you manage settings and preferences for your device.
 System Settings gives you the ability to adjust things like keyboard shortcuts, display resolution, your wallpaper, and more.

 You can quickly find settings you are looking for by typing keywords in the search bar at the top of the window.
 The contents of the System Settings window will filter down to match your search.